AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Rental car coverage: While rental car coverage likely isn’t necessary for households with multiple vehicles, if you only have one vehicle and it’s being repaired under a covered claim, this coverage will pay for a rental ride.
 This is especially important if you live in an area lacking public transportation.

-1. Send them to driver’s ed.
-One obvious teen driver safety tip is to send them to driver training courses if you can afford them.
+1. Send them to a driving education course: .
+One obvious teen driver safety tip is to send them to driver’s ed course, if it’s in your budget. .
 This might be easier (and less nerve-wracking) than teaching them to drive yourself.

 3. Involve them in maintenance and insurance.
-For a teenager, being able to drive is a push toward independence, giving them the power to travel without depending on you for rides.
-Of course, with great power comes great responsibility.
 To help your child understand the real consequences of accidents and reckless or negligent driving, involve them in their car’s maintenance and financial aspects, from oil changes to insurance premiums.
 While it might be unreasonable to expect them to pay the entire premium, paying a fraction will teach them responsibility and turn them into a more careful driver, as they know their rates will increase after an at-fault accident.

 4. Practice with them.
-If you’re not too afraid, have your child practice driving with you in the passenger seat, starting in an empty parking lot before moving on to low-traffic areas.
+If you’re comfortable doing so, have your child practice driving with you in the passenger seat, starting in an empty parking lot before moving on to low-traffic areas.
 Always remain calm or at least project calmness, as your mood will affect your child’s mindset and, therefore, their driving.

 5. Use a checklist.
 To ensure you’re teaching them everything they need to know, use the checklist from the Center for Injury Research and Prevention at the Children’s Hospital of Philadelphia, accessible via https://injury.research.chop.edu/sites/default/files/documents/tdp_goal_guide_0.pdf.